Doula Certification Renewals Requirements & application to keep your certification current

 5. I completed continuing education, but do not have written proof of having done so.

 You will need to reach out to the provider of the training for proof.
 A certificate or a letter on the organization's letterhead will suffice.
 It must include the information on the checklist above.
-We recommend that you collect proof of attendance shortly after completing the program as it can be problematic to track folks down after the fact.
+We recommend that you collect proof of attendance shortly after completing the program or activity (see Alternative Continuing Education above) as it can be problematic to track folks down after the fact.

-Acceptable proof of alternative continuing education may include a screen shot of a published promo for hosting a Death Cafe or LLL support group with your contact information; a certificate of having completed hospice volunteer training; a letter from the hospice volunteer coordinator confirming volunteer activity; copy of a promotional piece for a speaking engagement; and so on.
+Acceptable proof of alternative continuing education may include a screen shot of a published promo for hosting a Death Cafe or support group with your contact information; a certificate of having completed hospice volunteer training; a letter from the hospice volunteer coordinator confirming volunteer activity; a letter from a support group leader confirming your attendance; a copy of a promotional piece for a speaking engagement; and so on.

 Calculation of contact hours for a speaking engagement should be as follows: length of the speech x3 = number of contact hours earned (e.g., a 1-hour long presentation = 3 contact hours).